 Figure 2.
-Geographical distribution of weevil lineages engaged in BSPM with plants and estimates of knowledge gaps.
+Geographical distribution of brood-site pollination mutualism (BSPM) involving weevil lineages and estimates of knowledge gaps.
 Distribution data collated from Alonso-Zarazaga & Lyal (1999), articles listed in this review, and unpublished observations by the authors (note that the distribution of an unidentified weevil genus associated with Myristicaceae is not shown).
-Bars show the relative number of known and estimated BSPM relationships for a selection of plant-weevil interactions.
-Beige: number of plant species involved in verified relationships (involving brood-site and/or synchronization of weevil and flower phenology and/or pollen transfer observed).
+Bars show the relative number of known and estimated BSPM interactions for a selection of plant-weevil interactions.
+Beige: number of plant species involved in verified interactions (involving brood-site and/or synchronization of weevil and flower phenology and/or pollen transfer observed).
 Light brown: number of plant species involved estimated based on floral visitors, including weevils and PNC of weevils involved.
-Dark brown: global diversity of interaction estimated from the diversity of plant lineages engaged in BSPM with weevils (Derelomini-Carludoviceae; Franz & Valente 2005; Franz 2006) and the diversity of weevil genera engaged in these interactions (other interactions; Table S1, GBIF data and unpublished authors observations, see section 4.2).
+Dark brown: global diversity of interaction estimated from the diversity of plant lineages engaged in BSPM with weevils (Derelomini-Carludoviceae; Franz & Valente 2005; Franz 2006; see details on Methods in Appendix 1) and the diversity of weevil genera engaged in these interactions (other interactions; Table S1, GBIF data and unpublished authors observations, see section 4.2). y-axis: species number.